Anik Khan: 2015–2016: Early career and I Don't Know Yet

-2017–present: Kites and rising success
+2017–2019: Kites, Big Fax and hiatus

 After the release of the singles "Too Late Now" and "Renegade" and his career beginning to take off, Khan started to put together an album, which would eventually be released as Kites in April 2017.
 Khan described the album as "less about the immigrant story" and more about himself, "a young guy who's chasing a dream in his late 20s".
 Khan also described the album as his first proper body of work.
 The album was supported by the singles "Cleopatra", "Habibi" and "Columbus".
 "Cleopatra", a love ballad, combines sounds from around the world through using West Indian drums and sampling the Bollywood song "Jiya Jale" from A. R. Rahman's Dil Se.. soundtrack, while also interpolating lyrics from Craig David's song "Fill Me In".
 "Habibi" is a celebration of immigrant culture, specifically Yemeni culture, reflecting those who run the local bodegas in Queens.
 The song "Columbus", named after the famed explorer Christopher Columbus, is the outro to the album, and was released as a single in response to President Donald Trump's travel ban.
 A revolutionary hymn, "Columbus" was described by Khan as about any oppressor and "what they think they did and what really happened".
 The song ends with Bengali poetry, ending the album with a reflection of his Bengali roots.

+In 2018, Khan released two songs, "Oh My" and "Big Fax".
+The former featured producer Sango and Nigerian artist Burna Boy.
+The latter was released through Artist Originals, a platform from streaming service JioSaavn (then known as Saavn).
+Representing immigrant pride, the video features "hijabis with AK's, sports cars AND rickshaws, and black and brown people flourishing and living their best life", according to Khan.

+The release of Kites was a commercial success and led to multiple offers for Khan to tour in European cities such as London, Berlin, Amsterdam, and Porto.
+However, due to his immigration status and lack of American citizenship, Khan had reject the tour offers.
+This led to him to being looked at, as Khan says, "like I'm this lazy kid that’s not taking advantage, and those offers dried up.
+I shut down.
+I became so depressed."
+As a result, Khan stopped making music for two years.

+2020–present: Denied, Approved and return to success

+After receiving his citizenship, Khan planned a 2020 release for his two-part project, Denied and Approved.
+However, due to the COVID-19 pandemic and resulting lockdown, the projects were delayed until 2021.

 Style and influences

-Khan's favourite rapper is fellow Queens native Nas.
+Khan's favorite rapper is fellow Queens native Nas.
 Outside of hip hop influences, Khan's music draws influence from different cultures, such as South Asian (specifically Bangladeshi and Indian) and West Indian.